Nutrition during Lent. What is not possible and what is possible? Easter fast: calendar, do's and don'ts

 5. Alcohol, chocolate, fast food, mayonnaise.

-Products that can be consumed in fasting:
+Products that can be consumed during fasting:

 • Fish, seafood, caviar and vegetable oil.